Our Favorite: Dr. Gary’s Best Breed Breed German Dog Diet

 - A 30 lb bag costs over $75

 Royal Canin designed this particular food for the German Shepherd breed, particularly those over fifteen months of age.
 This food is perfect for German Shepherds who have shown signs of digestive issues, such as bloating or recurring upset stomachs.
 The Royal Canin for German Shepherds is even formulated to promote skin and coat health!
-The only real downside to the Royal Canin choice is the price – a 30 lb bag is between $75 and $80, depending upon if you order it and have it shipped (some online retailers will give a discount for “autoship” as well as free shipping).
+The only real downside to the Royal Canin choice is the price – a 30 lb bag is between $75 and $80 (at the time of writing), depending upon if you order it and have it shipped (some online retailers will give a discount for “autoship” as well as free shipping).
 However, this food is not only designed specifically for German Shepherds, it addresses some specific nutritional needs of the breed.
 If your dog is prone to health issues, then spending the extra dough for this special formula food may be well worth it!

 Lots of Nutritional Ingredients for a Reasonable Price: Purina Pro Plan